Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Directed Acyclic Graphs

-which sends the $n_i$ excitation signals with a path to the node $i$ to the outputs of the in-neighbors of $i$.
-We denote the Jacobian matrix of $\Xi_i$ as $J_{\Xi_i}(\ww)$ where $\ww=(w_1,\ldots,w_{n_i})$.
-First, let us consider the submatrix $T_G^{\NN^e,\NN^i}(\uu_G^k)$ of the nonlinear network matrix $T_G(\uu_G^k)$ defined in Section~\ref{subsec:generic} where the rows are the in-neighbors of $i$ and the columns are the nodes with the excitation signals.
-According to Proposition~\ref{prop:generic_rank_vertex_disjoint}, since there are vertex-disjoint paths from excited nodes to the in-neighbors of $i$, the generic rank of $T_G^{\NN^e,\NN^i}(\uu_G^k)$ is $p$.
-This implies that the determinant $\detm(T_G^{\NN^e,\NN^i}(\uu_G^k))$ is not zero and there exists at least a minimum non-zero coefficient $a_{\min}(P_{\min})$ where the vector of parameters $P_{\min}\in\R^K$ is associated with coefficients of the functions $f'_{i,j}$ according to the analytic parametrization \eqref{eq:parameterization}.
+which sends the $N_e^i$ excitation signals with a path to the node $i$ to the $N_p^i$ outputs of the in-neighbors of $i$ considering different delays.
+We denote the Jacobian matrix of $\Xi_i$ as $J_{\Xi_i}(\uu_e^i)$.
+Now, let us consider the subset of in-neighbors of $i_0$ in the unfolded digraph $H_i(G)$ denoted by $A$.
+According to Proposition~\ref{prop:generic_rank_vertex_disjoint}, there exists a set of excitation signals $B$ such that the generic rank of $T_{H_i(G)}^{A,B}(\uu^i)$ is full rank.
+This implies that the determinant $\detm(T_{H_i(G)}^{A,B}(\uu^i))$ is not zero and there exists at least a minimum non-zero coefficient $a_{\min}(P_{\min})$ where the vector of parameters $P_{\min}\in\R^K$ is associated with coefficients of the functions $f_{i,j}^{\{\ell\}}$ according to \eqref{eq:parameterization}.